-The CR-V gets a substantial update for 2017, with updated styling, a reworked interior, and new available turbocharged engine, among other changes.
+The CR-V gets a substantial update for 2017 with updated styling, a reworked interior, and a new available turbocharged engine among other changes.

-The CR-V has been a benchmark in the compact crossover category for 20 years, but Honda is changing the formula for 2017.
+The CR-V has been a benchmark in the compact crossover category for 20 years, but Honda changed the formula for 2017.
 Following the lead of the Civic compact car, the CR-V gains an available turbocharged engine for better performance.

 In addition to its single turbocharger, that 1.5-liter four-cylinder engine features direct fuel injection and Honda’s Valve Timing Control.
 All of these features allowed Honda engineers to pull an impressive 190 horsepower and 179 pound-feet of torque from what is a very small engine.
 While it offers the performance of a larger engine, the 1.5-liter turbo provides better fuel economy.